 • He and bandmate Edge have composed the soundtracks to the musicals, Spider-Man: Turn Off the Dark and an adaptation of A Clockwork Orange.

-• He was nicknamed Bono Vox by adolescent chums, which is an alteration of Bonavox, a Latin phrase which means ‘good voice’; it was the name of a Dublin hearing aid shop.
+• He was nicknamed Bono Vox by adolescent chums, which is an alteration of Bonavox, a Latin phrase that means ‘good voice’; it was the name of a Dublin hearing aid shop.

 • Bono is almost never seen in public without sunglasses, as he suffers from glaucoma.